EnterpriseTrainingCenter/sW2019/Instructions/Labs/Azure-File-Sync.md

         -ServerLocalPath $serverLocalPath `
     ````

-    The directory C:\Sample Documents will be created automatically on the local server.
+    The directory C:\SampleDocuments will be created automatically on the local server.

 ### Task 3: Test Azure File Sync